 What this means is that your joints may start to ache if you’re jumping in them a lot, which isn’t ideal for hitters.

-Mizuno Wave Momentum Volleyball Shoes
+Best Mizuno Volleyball Shoes – Runner Up

 If you’re looking for a tried and tested Mizuno volleyball shoe that’s been around forever and won’t break the bank, the Wave Tornado 5 is one of the best options.